Attack on Somali Islamist leader seen triggering power struggle

 Even a vacuum in leadership or a struggle for control is unlikely to mean al Shabaab’s attacks subside.

-“In the interim, it will actually mean the opposite,” said the Heritage Institute’s Aynte.
+“In the interim, it will actually mean the opposite,” said Aynte.
 “It will mean much nastier violence.”